Leading via values and ethics

 Know thyself: Clearly define and understand your own values.
 Reflect on your past actions to identify the values you consistently demonstrate.
 This self-awareness enables you to communicate your values clearly to others and ensure your behaviour aligns with your ethical beliefs.

 Adapt if required: If your values are significantly misaligned with those around you, take steps to address this.
 Seek feedback and professional counsel if needed.
-Admitting and working on these issues can help rebuild trust and align your ethics with organizational standards.
+Admitting and working on these issues can help rebuild trust and align your ethics with organisational standards.

 Shift slowly: Intentionally develop and embody the values and ethics you aspire to.
 Write down your desired values and the corresponding behaviours that reflect them.
-Consistently practice these behaviours to reinforce your ethical stance and enhance your leadership credibility.
+Consistently practise these behaviours to reinforce your ethical stance and enhance your leadership credibility.

-“If you don’t stick to your values when they are being tested, they’re not values, they’re hobbies.” – Jon Stewart
+“If you don’t stick to your values when they are being tested, they’re not values, they’re hobbies.”
+Jon Stewart

 Reflection questions for leading with values and ethics

 Do your actions consistently reflect what you say and believe?
 Can you think of any recent examples where there was a disconnect between your words and actions?
-What was or could have been the impact
+What was or could have been the impact?

 Have you ever told others to follow certain values that you didn’t uphold yourself?
 What steps can you take to ensure your behaviour consistently matches your ethical statements?